Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 This course helps intermediate ASL users in developing skills in comprehending and using expansion linguistic techniques, use of classifiers and locatives, ASL narrative and ASL mouthing.
 All these elements will be practiced, over the semester in increasingly complex ASL discourse.

-AEIP 2025 - Advanced Discourse and Interpretation Analysis
+AEIP 2025 - Advanced Discourse Analysis and Interpretation

 This course continues to develop an understanding of interpreting theoretical frameworks and practices.
 It provides students with opportunities to apply theoretical and practical exercises through in-class exercises, peer-to-peer interactions and interpreting practice to further understand process management when producing an interpretation in ASL and/or English from an ASL and/or English source text.